 The following description summarizes certain terms of our capital stock, as in effect upon the completion of this offering.
-Our Board of Directors and holders of a majority of our outstanding voting securities have approved of a second amendment and restatement of our Charter (the "Amended and Restated Charter"), which will be effective upon filing of the Amended and Restated Charter with the State of Delaware, which we expect to complete before the completion of this offering.
-The following description summarizes the provisions of the Amended and Restated Charter, including the number of shares of common stock that will be authorized for issuance under the Amended and Restated Charter, and the authorization of shares of preferred stock.
+Our Board of Directors and holders of a majority of our outstanding voting securities approved of a second amendment and restatement of our Charter (the "Amended and Restated Charter"), which was subsequently approved by our stockholders and filed with the State of Delaware on November 19, 2018.
+The following description summarizes the provisions of the Amended and Restated Charter, including the number of shares of common stock that are authorized for issuance under the Amended and Restated Charter, and the authorization of shares of preferred stock.
 Because the foregoing is only a summary, it does not contain all the information that may be important to you.
 For a complete description of the matters set forth in this section you should refer to our Charter and Bylaws, which are included as exhibits to this prospectus, and to the applicable provisions of Delaware law.